webmakaka/labs.jsdev.org/website/00-index.md

 ### Plans for study

-- [NewLine] TinyHouse: A Fullstack React Masterclass with TypeScript and GraphQL [ENG, 2020]
+- <a href="https://github.com/webmakaka/TinyHouse-A-Fullstack-React-Masterclass-with-TypeScript-and-GraphQL" rel="nofollow">[NewLine] TinyHouse: A Fullstack React Masterclass with TypeScript and GraphQL [ENG, 2020]</a>

 <br/>